Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 (APPLAUSE)

-SAGAL: The woman calling down to the desk yelling, help, Charlie Sheen has me locked in the closet, and he's going berserk.
-The Eloise suite, ladies and gentlemen.
+SAGAL: Remember that whole thing - the woman calling down at the desk yelling, help, Charlie Sheen has me locked in the closet, and he's going berserk - the Eloise suite, ladies and gentlemen.

-SAGAL: Last question.
-We have to mention that our president, Donald Trump, bought the hotel in 1988.
-And he owned it into the mid-'90s.
-He hired his wife Ivana to oversee the redecoration of the property.
-And she did such a fantastic job that what then happened?

 (LAUGHTER)